 The STS acts as a trusted third-party web service that asserts the identity of a requestor across different security domains through the exchange of security tokens and brokers a trust relationship between the requestor and the web service provider.
 The STS issues tokens based on its configurations, which model the identity of a given identity provider, and issues tokens to a specific relying party.

-A security token is a SOAP STS data structure representing a set of claims that assert the identity of a subject.
-A single claim is identity information, such as a subject's name, age, gender, and email address.
+A security token is an STS data structure representing a set of claims that assert the identity of a subject.
+A single claim is identity information, such as a subject’s name, age, gender, and email address.

 Web services and requestors (that is, consumers or clients) are typically deployed across different security domains and topologies.
 Each domain may require a specific security token type to assert authenticated identities.
 STS provides a means to exchange tokens across these different domains without re-authenticating or re-establishing trust relationships while allowing the requestor access to a web service’s protected resources.